 Andover has an estimated population of 35,490 residents and was incorporated in 1646.
 It has several attractions that include historical sites, parks and museums.
 Significant water areas contributing to the beauty of the city include the Haggetts Pond and Showsheen River that also serve as reservoirs.
 Although Andover is growing steadily in terms of population and development, its progress has been hampered by the challenges of drug abuse common in most cities in the US.

 Notably, illegal drugs are smuggled to Massachusetts via the New York City and the Texas border.
 Worse still, heroin, which happens to be a drug of choice in the city, is laced with fentanyl, a strong painkiller that has led to an alarming number of overdoses.
 This continues despite the efforts including the regulations set up by the state health department to combat the problem.
 However, all hope is not lost.
-There are Andover drug treatment facilities and Andover alcohol treatment facilities.
+There are several treatment facilities in Andover.
 It should be considered that addiction is only a disease that can be treated if the patient is willing to seek help.
-This guide will help you identify and understand the various treatment and recovery options available near you.

 Finding Help & Recovery in Andover, MA

 Alcohol & Drug Rehab Centers in Andover, Massachusetts